gpoudel/JobsInR/README.md

   * Summary
   * URL

-Note: This function also **eliminates any duplicate entries** listed on website (based on original URL), thus the number of rows in data frame can be less than that got from using the function 'jobs_count()'.
+Note: This function also **eliminates any duplicate entries** listed on website (based on original URL), thus the number of rows in dataframe can be less than that got from using the function 'jobs_count()'.

  Eg: